DimaKoz/goleetcode/README.md

 You are given an integer array `arr`.
 Sort the integers in the array in ascending order by the number of 1's in their binary representation and in case of two or more integers have the same number of 1's you have to sort them in ascending order.
 Return the array after sorting it.

+- [1572.
+Matrix Diagonal Sum](https://leetcode.com/problems/matrix-diagonal-sum/) (solved [here](https://github.com/DimaKoz/goleetcode/blob/main/easy/1572_matrix_diagonal_sum.go), [tests](https://github.com/DimaKoz/goleetcode/blob/main/easy/1572_matrix_diagonal_sum_test.go)) <details> <summary>Description</summary>
+  Given a square matrix `mat`, return the sum of the matrix diagonals.

+  Only include the sum of all the elements on the primary diagonal and all the elements on the secondary diagonal that are not part of the primary diagonal.

 - [1588.
 Sum of All Odd Length Subarrays](https://leetcode.com/problems/sum-of-all-odd-length-subarrays/) (solved [here](https://github.com/DimaKoz/goleetcode/blob/main/easy/1588_sum_of_all_odd_length_subarrays.go), [tests](https://github.com/DimaKoz/goleetcode/blob/main/easy/1588_sum_of_all_odd_length_subarrays_test.go)) <details> <summary>Description</summary>
 Given an array of positive integers `arr`, calculate the sum of all possible odd-length subarrays.